markjsosnowski/OceanFishin/README.md

 # ![icon](https://raw.githubusercontent.com/markjsosnowski/OceanFishin/master/icon.png) Ocean Fishin'

-A Dalamud plugin for FFXIV

-This repository is for development!
+This repository is for development of the plugin!
 If you just want to use this addon, you'll need to install the [FFXIV Quick Launcher](https://github.com/goatcorp/FFXIVQuickLauncher) and read the
 [FAQ](https://goatcorp.github.io/faq/dalamud_troubleshooting.html#q-how-do-i-installenable-plugins).

+Ocean Fishin' is currently availble as a Dalamud testing plugin for Final Fantasy XIV.
+See [the FAQ](https://goatcorp.github.io/faq/dalamud_troubleshooting.html#q-how-do-i-enable-plugin-test-builds) for how to install testing plugins.

 ## How to Use
 `/oceanfishin` opens a window to suggest baits while ocean fishing.